How to upload a file with Validation in Laravel 10

 • Open app/Http/Controllers/PageController.php file.

-• uploadFile() – This method is used to upload the file.
+• uploadFile() – This method is responsible for uploading the file.

-Define file validation.
-Specified allowed file extensions – png, jpg, jpeg, csv, txt, pdf and I set the max upload file size to 2 MB (2048 KB).
+• Define file validation rules to specify the allowed file extensions, including png, jpg, jpeg, csv, txt, and pdf.
+Additionally, set the maximum upload file size to 2 MB (2048 KB).

-Page redirects with error messages if file is not validated.
-If validated then assign the file name to $filename and upload location uploads to the $location variable.
+• If the uploaded file fails validation, redirect back to the previous page with an error message using the Session flash.
+If the file is validated successfully, assign the file name to the $filename variable and the upload location to the $location variable.

-Execute $file->move($location,$filename); to upload a file.
-Here, pass the upload location and file name with the extension.
+• Execute the $file->move($location, $filename) method to upload the file.
+Pass the upload location and the file name with the extension as arguments.

-Store success message to SESSION flash to display it on the page.
-In the SESSION flash store the class name and message.
+• Store the success message in the SESSION flash data to display it on the page.
+Store the class name and message in the flash data.

 <?php